This is my README for my team (and friends) to understand more about me at work and how we might help each other.

 If I'm really busy at that moment, I will ask to schedule a time.
 If you can't find me in the office, leave me a message at Slack Direct Message or Basecamp.

-If you need clarification, are blocked by something, or have heard a rumour (btw, I hate office gossip), please let me know ASAP, don't wait till our next meeting or 1:1; we need to act quickly, so I will move things around for helping you.
+If you need clarification, are blocked by something, or have heard a rumor (btw, I hate office gossip), please let me know ASAP, don't wait till our next meeting or 1:1; we need to act quickly, so I will move things around for helping you.

 Feel safe debating with me!